 - 1.1.
 Following the approval and endorsement of the Outline Business Case for the new University of Peterborough in January 2020 and the recommendations outlined in the Action Plan adopted in May 2019, a Full Business Case (FBC) has been produced by the Combined Authority and Mace reflecting input from the selected Academic Delivery Partner, to demonstrate the economic impact and educational need for the creation of the new University of Peterborough.
-The Full Business Case comprises of the Strategic, Economic, Commercial, Financial and Management cases modelling the Green Book in line with the HM Treasury Central Government guidance on appraisal and evaluation. - 1.2 This report provides the Committee with the information required to make recommendations to the Combined Authority Board to approve and agree the FBC incorporating the legal documentation, financial investment and HE Partner Award. - 1.3 As part of the FBC, it is necessary for the Combined Authority to enter into a Special Purpose Joint Vehicle (SPJV) to agree terms of investment on capital and land.
+The Full Business Case comprises of the Strategic, Economic, Commercial, Financial and Management cases modelling the Green Book in line with the HM Treasury Central Government guidance on appraisal and evaluation. - 1.2 This report provides the Business Board with the information required to note the recommendations to the Combined Authority Board and to approve and agree the FBC incorporating the legal documentation, financial investment and HE Partner Award. - 1.3 As part of the FBC, it is necessary for the Combined Authority to enter into a Special Purpose Joint Vehicle (SPJV) to agree terms of investment on capital and land.
 The Combined Authority, Peterborough City Council and the Academic Delivery Partner (ADP) will form a special purpose vehicle (PropCo).
 The Peterborough HE Property Company (Prop Co) will be made up of Peterborough City Council for the transfer of the land, the Combined Authority's investment, and the HE ADPs further capital investment.

+DECISION REQUIRED

-DECISION REQUIRED Portfolio Holder for Skills: Councillor John Holdich Lead Officer: John T Hill - Director of Busine Skills ess and Forward Plan Ref: N/A Key Decision: Yes The Skills Committee is invited to reco mmend to Voting arrangeme A simple majority o
+Lead Member: Councillor John Holdich

+Lead Officer: John T Hill, Director of Business and Skills

+Forward Plan Ref: 2020/014 Key Decision: No

+The Business Board is recommended to note the report.